 Mr. Haines is the only NEO entitled to a retirement allowance.
-Under the terms of Mr. Haines' retirement allowance if Mr. Haines had terminated (without cause) or retired from the Corporation on December 31, 2021, he would have received a \$1,125,000 retirement allowance.
-The amount of the existing allowance payable to Mr. Haines will thereafter be increased by an additional \$125,000 per year (from 2021 to 2024) for each full calendar year of service completed.
+Under the terms of Mr. Haines' retirement allowance if Mr. Haines had terminated (without cause) or retired from the Corporation on December 31, 2022, he would have received a \$1,250,000 retirement allowance.
+The amount of the existing allowance payable to Mr. Haines will thereafter be increased by an additional \$125,000 per year (from 2022 to 2024) for each full calendar year of service completed.
 The maximum existing allowance payable to Mr. Haines is \$1,500,000, which Mr. Haines will earn if he remains in active service for the Corporation until December 31, 2024 and payable at his election in one or two lump sum instalments following termination of his employment.
-A second retirement allowance previously awarded to Mr. Haines as a result of the significant changes OMERS unilaterally made to the OMERS defined benefit pension plan in which Mr. Haines is a participant has now been replaced with a top-up benefit payment as outlined in 12.3(b)(iv).
+Mr. Haines will receive a top-up benefit payment as outlined in 12.3(b)(iv) as a result of the significant changes to pension arrangements introduced by OMERS in 2016.